Peter Rolfe Vaughan: Biography

 "Much seems to depend on words; many people seem to think "reservoir" a rather unpleasant one, and Hattersley admits that he was one.
 My advice to any reservoir promoter is never say "reservoir", say "lake".
 Even better, say "wetland habitat".
 Better still, promote it as a leisure amenity. ("There will be bird watching, cycling, fishing, picnicking, sailing and walking and you can get it all for free if we sometimes sell some of the water to the local water undertaking.")
 If all else fails, ask for some extra land beside it, cut the grass short, plant 18 little flags and call it a "lateral water hazard"."

 Peter Vaughan was an active consultant throughout his career.
-One of the founding members of Geotechnical Consulting Group he gave specialist advice to consulting firms, contractors, utilities and public authorities on a wide range of problems, such as the reconstruction of Carsington Dam after its failure during construction, and Roadford Dam, where he was a member of the Advisory Panel.
-He was involved with a review of dam performance for Ardleigh Dam, Essex, a safety review for Mica Dam, Canada, and the rehabilitation of the three dams of the Cascade of Dauga in Latvia for which he was a member of the Advisory Panel.
+One of the founding members of Geotechnical Consulting Group he gave specialist advice to consulting firms, contractors, utilities and public authorities on a wide range of problems, such as the reconstruction of Carsington Dam after its failure during construction, and Roadford Dam, where he was a member of the advisory panel.
+He was involved with a review of dam performance for Ardleigh Dam, Essex, a safety review for Mica Dam, Canada, and the rehabilitation of the three dams of the Cascade of Dauga in Latvia for which he was a member of the advisory panel.
 He was involved extensively with the rehabilitation of old clay embankments for London Underground Limited.

 He travelled widely on both consultancy work and giving lectures to international engineering bodies.
-His spare time was taken up with fly fishing and enjoying fine wines, good food and better company.
-A very generous associate, colleague or friend, he never married and he died of a heart attack at his home in Suffolk on 16 May 2008.
+His spare time was taken up with fly fishing.
+He never married and he died of a heart attack at his home in Suffolk on 16 May 2008.